Documentation / CPU

 You will automatically get this metric if you enable collecting long tasks.

-First Input Delay #
+First Input Delay

 First Input Delay measures the time from when a user first interacts with your site, such as clicking a button, to the time when the browser is actually able to respond to that interaction.
-To get that you need to interact with a page and you do that with scripting.
+To get that, you need to interact with a page, and you do that with scripting.

-We have a special section in the documentation for scripting that guides you how to do that.
+We have a special section in the documentation for scripting that guides you on how to do that.

-Max Potential First Input Delay #
+Max Potential First Input Delay

-Throttle the CPU #
+Throttle the CPU